thepowerfuldeez/thepowerfuldeez.github.io/content/posts/tokenizer-superbpe/index.md

 #### Practical aspects

-Okay, imagine you now have your implementation of tokenizer that is so flexible it allows your custom way of training.
+Okay, imagine you now have implemented a tokenizer that is so flexible it allows your custom way of training.

 But

-a) no one cares if it's not supported in tokenizers
+- a) no one cares if it's not supported in *tokenizers*

-b) it's really slow (it will require full rust rewrite and still for very large datasets will be slow)
+- b) it's still slow (it will require full Rust rewrite and perhaps for very large datasets will be slow)

-So converting to tokenizers format to the rescue, turns out it's not that hard!
+So converting to *tokenizers* format to the rescue, turns out it's not that hard!

-After inspecting some tokenizer vocabs (it's stored inside tokenizer.json) i noticed a few things:
+After inspecting some open-source tokenizer vocabs (it's stored inside `tokenizer.json` file) i noticed a few things:

-a) it's json, but my vocab is in bytes.
+- a) it's serialized as json, but my vocab is stored in bytes (pickle).

-I tried converting bytes to str, and that's the whole point of Byte Level BPE - you cannot convert it to UTF-8 easily 😄 HF uses some interesting choice of mapping bytes to some obscure UTF-8 characters.
-Whitespace becomes Ġ , \n becomes
+I tried converting bytes to str, and that's the whole point of Byte Level BPE - you cannot convert it to UTF-8 easily 😄

+- b) HF uses some interesting choice of mapping bytes to some obscure UTF-8 characters.
+Whitespace becomes `Ġ` , `\n` becomes `Ċ`

+Turns out this was one of the quirks of Hugging Face’s tokenizers inherited from the original GPT-2 implementation by OpenAI.

+In the GPT-2 tokenizer, every byte (0–255) is mapped to a unique, printable Unicode character so that text can be handled as normal strings in Python without losing byte information.
+They are chosen so that they are not used in typical English text.

+> TLDR; `"Ġhello"` represents `" hello"`.

+This convention is purely aesthetic but became de-facto standard since GPT-2.

+HF transformers have some example scripts to adapt pickle based vocab and merges to JSON, so it's not hard to write your own [script](https://github.com/thepowerfuldeez/sample_efficient_gpt/blob/main/sample_efficient_gpt/scripts/convert_tokenizer_to_hf.py).